 University of California, Davis - Wildlife Health Center

-In southern and central California, this study examines the impacts of development on connectivity and mountain lions (Puma concolor) where the landscape is highly fragmented by urban development.
+In southern and central California, this study examines the impacts of development on connectivity and mountain lions where the landscape is highly fragmented by urban development, highways and light-rail infrastructure.
+Project study areas include the Eastern Penninsular Range, Santa Anna Mountains, Tehachapi Range, Gabilan Range and Pacheco Pass.
 This research will expand knowledge regarding mountain lion disease and toxin exposure, genetics, and interactions with humans, and domestic animals in a highly urbanized landscape.

-In northeastern California, this study investigates mountain lion ecology and interactions with pronghorn antelope in Modoc and Lassen Counties to understand impacts of mountain lions on this big game species.
+In northeastern California, UC Davis and the Institute for Wildlife Studies (led by Dave Garcelon and his team) study investigates mountain lion ecology and interactions with pronghorn antelope, elk, mule deer, and wild horses in Modoc and northern Lassen Counties to understand impacts of mountain lions on these big game species.

 Santa Cruz Puma Project